sudoroom/meshtastic-web/README.md

 ## Usage

+- **Sending Messages:**
-- Select recipient from dropdown (channel or specific node)
+  - Select recipient from dropdown (any configured channel or specific node for DMs)
   - Type your message and hit Send or press Enter
+  - The dropdown automatically populates with all enabled channels on your device

+- **Viewing Messages:**
   - Incoming messages appear automatically in real-time
+  - Messages show channel name, timestamp, sender, and text
-- Use tabs to filter messages: All Messages, Channel (MediumFast), or Direct Messages
+  - Use tabs to filter: All Messages, Channel messages, or Direct Messages
+  - Message history is saved and loads automatically on page refresh

+- **Text-to-Speech:**
-- If `gspeak` is installed, DMs and other channels will be read aloud (MediumFast channel is silent due to high traffic)
+  - If `gspeak` is installed, DMs and non-MediumFast channels will be read aloud
+  - MediumFast channel (channel 0) is silent due to high traffic

 ## Recreating the Virtual Environment